What Is This "Invisible Bra"?

 It was hailed as the final and perfect solution for keeping bugs and small scratches and dents from rocks off of your RV front end.
 And honestly, it worked!
 Everyone in the RV industry jumped on the bandwagon to provide this product to RV owners.

 The bra was a special clear plastic, in sheet form, that could be cut and glued to the front end of your RV.
 Since it was clear, it allowed your RV paint job to show through.
 It was also guaranteed to not block any UV rays from the sun.
 So the paint under the plastic would age and fade at the same rate as the paint that was not under the plastic.
-It was even argued, you could remove it later and your paint job would be unchanged, and you wouldn’t be able to tell if it was ever on your RV.
+It was even argued that you could remove it later and your paint job would be unchanged, and you wouldn’t be able to tell if it was ever on your RV.

-Then if you were still unconvinced to have one of the on your RV, you would add the fact that it was guaranteed to meet these specifications for 10 years, and you would have a product everyone wanted on their RV.
+Then, if you were still unconvinced to have one of them on your RV, you would add the fact that it was guaranteed to meet these specifications for 10 years, and you would have a product everyone wanted on their RV.
 So, for the next five years or more, this invisible bra was even placed on the majority of new motorhomes sold.

 It was great.
-You had your front end protected, and your paint job looked great, it was invisible, right?
+You had your front end protected, and your paint job looked great, and it was invisible, right?

 Bugs Drove People to Consider Invisible Bras